polarisdr/setup-argo/README.md

     Wait for ["IsSynced": true"] (about 10 min.)

+If "IsSynced" is "false", please don't do anything and just wait for ["IsSynced":true].

+[" IsSynced":true "] takes more than 10 minutes.

 # Go to Desktop wallet
 1. Open the ArgoCoin Desktop Wallet.
 2. Go to **[Settings]** -> **[Options]** ->**[Wallet]**